mabdullah32/2D-Platformer/README.md

 ### Skill Usage, in no particular order

-Basic Drawing - rectangles, squares, and various other shapes used for the background, ground, and platforms

-Using Colors/Controlling Color State - different colored tiles to represent different types of blocks.
-Different colors to easily differentiate between different aspects of the game

-Primitive Variables and Types - floats: movement (calculating gravity or drag, depending on how we choose to format the game). integers: size of platforms, size of the game, representing different power-ups/materials using integers.
+Primitive Variables and Types - floats: movement (calculating gravity and drag), health and damage, etc. integers: size of platforms, size of the game, health bar display

-Boolean Values - tell whether the game is lost, still going, or won, test for collisions with enemies and ground
+Boolean Values - test for collisions with enemies and ground

 setup and draw - setup: create the background and space. draw: update player position, enemy position, coins collected, etc. with each iteration

 Readable Code - comments

-Debugging Practices - using println() within functions to tell if they're working (in the debugging phase)
+Debugging Practices - using println() within functions to tell if they're working

 Conditional Statements - velocity change calculations, collision processing, and many more

-Loops - to fill out the block grid array
+Loops - in attacks to check if any enemies are inside of a player attack

-ArrayLists: NKey, to keep track of keys currently pressed
+ArrayLists: keep track of enemies, spawners, waves

-2D Arrays: grid for walls, collectibles (pwr ups), traps, etc.

-Objects and Classes: Enemy, Player, Projectile, Boss
+Objects and Classes: Enemy, Player, Spawner, Wave, Sprite, Collisions/hitboxes, attack

-LinkedLists: Segments of a centipede-like boss, with each node after the head following the node before it

 ### Libraries (optional)